RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers: Methods

 \textbf{Read mapping.} We basecall the raw electrical signals into reads using each of the subject basecallers.
 We map the resulting read set to the reference genome of the same species using the state-of-the-art read mapper, minimap2~\cite{li_minimap2_2018}.
 We use the default parameter values for mapping ONT reads using the preset parameter \textit{-x map-ont}.
-We use the \textit{stats} tool from the SAMtools library~\cite{li2009sequence} to obtain four key statistics on the quality of read mapping results, the total number of mismatches, the total number of mapped bases, the total number of mapped reads, and the total number of unmapped reads.
+We use the \textit{stats} tool from the SAMtools library~\cite{li2009sequence} to obtain four key statistics on the quality of read mapping results, the total number of mismatches, the total number of mapped bases, the total number of mapped reads, and the total number of unmapped reads. \Copy{CC1/2}{\hgb{We normalize the total number of base mismatches and the total number of mapped bases using the total number of bases in the reads, while for the total number of mapped reads and the total number of unmapped reads, we normalize using the total number of reads.}}